Mind and Body Health

 Try a great stretching routine HERE.

 I don’t know about you, but the benefits seem endless to me!
 I often enjoy waking up and practicing yoga as a way to stretch my body after a restful night’s sleep or even using yoga as a means to calm my mind at the end of the day.
-Yoga can also be taken in classes, which is an excellent way to simultaneously combat loneliness by meeting new people.
+Yoga can also be taken in classes (now online), which can be an excellent way to simultaneously combat loneliness by meeting new people.

 Find a great source for starting yoga after 50+ HERE.

 Lastly, I want to discuss journaling.
-A couple of weeks ago I wrote a blog titled My Romance with Journaling.
+In the past, I wrote a blog titled My Romance with Journaling.
 I discuss how I’ve used journaling as a way to tell my life through stories–how I’ve used it as a source to express my feelings and uncover the mysteries of my life.

 Journaling is also a beautiful way to meditate in its own right.
-I find the strokes of a pen on paper and my fingers on the keyboard as calming.
-It’s a way to expel my mind of thoughts, regardless of the topic, memory or emotion.
+I find the strokes of a pen on paper and my fingers on the keyboard very zen and calming.
+It’s a way to expel my mind of thoughts, regardless of the topic, memory, or emotion.
 Journaling is so very important for the heart and the mind.
 If you take just ten minutes in the morning or evening to journal, I know your mind will thank you for it.